 Early Years’ Forum

-Churchfields were asked to be a part of the Early Years’ Forum; identifying effective practice.
+Churchfields was asked to be a part of the Early Years’ Forum; identifying effective practice.
 This was held at City Gates and was run by Redbridge Educational Partnership (REP).
-The brief was to quality assure practices which have had significant impact on children’s progress, attainment and well-being and then share these through knowledge table sessions.
+The brief was to quality assurance practices which have had a significant impact on children’s progress, attainment and well-being and then share these through knowledge table sessions.
 The feedback from attendees indicated that a number of schools would like to continue sharing good practice with Churchfields.

 Evaluating Current Procedures

 A further focus for review last year involved evaluating the effectiveness of current procedures for teaching spelling.
 A review was held, strategies identified to improve children’s ability to spell accurately and trialled.
 These included providing children with individual spelling bookmarks, giving children half termly lists with six or eight common exception words which are sent home for parents to help their child learn and apply and then applying these words in dictation to aid transference and memory.
 Assessments so far have shown that these approaches and provisions are having an impact however staff will make the final judgment of impact at the end of the year.

 Churchfields is a member of the IQM Cluster Group ‘C12’ a group of 12 schools and will be attending the summer term cluster meeting.
 This will provide them with new schools to share the practice with and engage in the process of wider discussion and reflection.